localdevices/pyorc/docs/user-guide/index.rst

 * analyze one to many videos of a specific field of view, using the aforementioned camera configuration and estimated or monitored water level, and produce 2-dimensional surface velocity estimates, surface velocities over a transect (sampled from the 2D fields) and river discharge.

+The API basically does the same but provides access to all underlying methods through e.g. scripting or through your own wrapped functionality around it.
+If you wish to develop your own application around video-based velocity estimation or river flow estimations, then *pyorc* is the way to go.
+Think for instance of the following possibilities:

+- A Graphical User Interface for estimating river flows from videos
+- A data assimilation framework for hydraulic simulations and calibration of surface velocities
+- A user-oriented dashboard for doing comparative analyses for pre and post-interventions, erosion sensitivies, suitability studies, you name it.

 Why is *pyorc* attractive to use?